 All communication is end-to-end encrypted using X25519 Diffie-Hellman key exchange and ChaCha20-Poly1305 symmetric encryption.
 Keys are generated on your devices and never leave them.
 The relay server routes encrypted packets and cannot read any content — it only knows that two parties are communicating.

 WristClaw is designed for the OpenClaw agent platform.
-The OpenClaw channel adapter connects your agent to the relay and handles the encryption protocol.
+The native OpenClaw channel plugin connects your agent to the relay and handles the encryption protocol.
 Any AI pipeline behind OpenClaw is supported.

 Any Apple Watch running watchOS 10 or later (Series 4 and newer).
 For standalone use without iPhone, you need a cellular-capable model and an active plan, or a Wi-Fi connection.